layer-software/backend-engineer-test-instructions/README.md

 Consider the challenge as you would do it at work, with all best practices you know.
 Feel free to use any input for the domain logic you feel is needed.
 API, CLI, Acceptance tests etc.

-The challenge itself shouldn't take more than 5-6 hours in total of your time.

 ### What we judge

 - Your modelling skills.
 Is it possible to understand the problem from the code?